Kira060200/non-deterministic_finite_automaton/README.md

 # non-deterministic_finite_automaton
-Implementation of a non-deterministic finite automaton It also accepts lambda inside the string
+Implementation of a non-deterministic finite automaton .It also accepts lambda inside the string